 6. Experiential Banking

-Offering customers contextual and lifestyle banking experiences should be one of the most important pursuits of financial institutions in the Banking 4.0 era.
-Banks should aggressively leverage data to create experiential customer journeys.
-While banks do have truckloads of data, they can be used only if they are gathered as a part of the value chain.
+Offering customers contextual and lifestyle banking experiences should be one of the most important pursuits of retail banks in the Banking 4.0 era.
+Retail banks should aggressively leverage data to create experiential customer journeys.
+While retail banks do have truckloads of data, they can be used only if they are gathered as a part of the value chain.

 A Capgemini Research Institute report says that 73% of banks are planning to launch new initiatives around data ecosystems during 2022-2024.
 Industry experts and academics from more than 12 markets who were surveyed indicated that 40% of these banks will invest more than 50 million USD annually on data-related initiatives.